Ask a doctor about a prescription for MELOXICAM STADA 7.5 mg TABLETS

 Any allergic reaction (hypersensitivity), which can appear in the form of:

-These symptoms may indicate side effects that can sometimes be severe (e.g., peptic ulcer, hemorrhage, or stomach or intestinal perforation), especially in elderly patients.
-These side effects can occur at any time during treatment, with or without warning symptoms or a history of severe gastrointestinal disorders, and the consequences may be more severe in elderly patients.
+These symptoms may indicate serious side effects (e.g., peptic ulcer, bleeding, or perforation of the stomach or intestine), especially in elderly patients.
+These side effects can occur at any time during treatment, with or without warning symptoms or history of severe gastrointestinal disorders, and the consequences can be more serious in elderly patients.

-Common side effects of nonsteroidal anti-inflammatory drugs (NSAIDs)
+Most frequent side effects of non-steroidal anti-inflammatory drugs (NSAIDs)

-The use of some nonsteroidal anti-inflammatory drugs (NSAIDs) may be associated with a slight increase in the risk of arterial occlusion (arterial thrombotic events), such as heart attack (myocardial infarction) or stroke (apoplexy), especially at high doses and with long-term treatment.
+The use of some non-steroidal anti-inflammatory drugs (NSAIDs) may be associated with a slight increase in the risk of arterial occlusion (thrombotic arterial events), such as heart attack (myocardial infarction) or stroke, especially at high doses and in long-term treatments.

-There have been reports of fluid retention (edema), high blood pressure (hypertension), and heart failure (cardiac failure) associated with NSAID treatment.
+Cases of fluid retention (edema), high blood pressure (hypertension), and heart failure (heart failure) associated with NSAID treatment have been reported.

-The following side effects have been described after administration of NSAIDs:
+The following side effects have been described after NSAID administration:

 Side effects of meloxicam – active ingredient of Meloxicam Stada